jrs-coding-school/mysql-camp/4-create-table/index.md

 - 	Choosing the correct type to store your data is crucial to getting good performance (Schwartz, Zaitsev, & Tkachenko, 2012)
 - 	Use the smallest data type that can correctly store and represent your data
 - 	Choose the smallest one that you don’t think you’ll exceed
-- 	Smaller data types are usually faster, because they use less space on the disk, in memory, and in the CPU cache .
+- 	Smaller data types are usually faster, because they use less space on the disk, in memory, and in the CPU cache.
 - 	Fewer CPU cycles to process

 [Demo: CREATE TABLE](/4-create-table/demo-create-table)